reschouw/HomelabHelper/README.md

 #### Installation:

-To install, start by cloning this repository. [https://github.com/reschouw/HomelabHelper](https://github.com/reschouw/HomelabHelper)
+To install, start by cloning [the repository](https://github.com/reschouw/HomelabHelper)

+You will likely want to install `virtualenv` in order to keep your python dependencies from interfering with one another.
+After installing via

+`apt install virtualenv`

+(or your respective package manager), run the following:

+`virtualenv helper`

+"helper is simply the name of the virtual environment.
+To reactivate the environment, do the following from the project directory:

+`source ./helper/bin/activate`

-Then, in the cloned repository, run the following command to install dependencies.
+Run the following command to install dependencies.

-`pip3 install -r requirements.txt`
+`python -m pip install -r requirements.txt`

 You can then start the bot by running: